pgEdge/pgedge-docs/pgedge_stylesheet.md

 ### Formatting code:

-If a section contains code or a code snippet, there should be an explanatory sentence before the code in the form: In the following example, the command_name command uses a column named my_column to accomplish description-of-what-the-code-does.
+If a section contains code or a code snippet, there should be an explanatory sentence before the code that ends with a colon (:) identifying the code the user should run and describing what the code does.
+For example: In the following example, the command_name command uses a column named my_column to accomplish description-of-what-the-code-does.

 * Use a single quote around a single command or line of code:  `SELECT * FROM my code;`
 * Use block quotes around multi-line code samples and include the code type in the format tag; for example: